enricobottazzi/ZK-SBT/README.md

 Core Team: [Enrico Bottazzi](https://twitter.com/backaes) + [Shrey Jain](https://twitter.com/shreyjaineth).

-The repository is not production ready and shouldn't be used anywhere apart from testnets.ß
+The repository is not production ready and should be used only for testnet experiments.

 # Core Components